standard-for-public-code/standard-for-public-code/docs/printing-checklist.md

 * Inside material: 90 grams
 * Treatment: none

-When these details are chosen, the pdf is uploaded and the order is placed payment can happen (payment ahead) after which printing starts.
+When these details are chosen, the pdf is uploaded and the order is placed.
+Payment can then happen (payment ahead) after which printing starts.